openrecordings/healthpal/README.md

     The shell that you used for installation is now tailing the logs for the Puma webserver that is running the application locally.
 You can use `CTRL-C` and keep using the shell, or you can leave that shell alone so that you can see the server output after each request.

-1. Create the database.
-After a minute or so, the asynchronous job container will start complaining because it can't find the appliciation's database.
-The server will start throwing errors like this:
-    ```
-    ActiveRecord::NoDatabaseError: FATAL:  database "orals_dev" does not exist
-    ```
-    To create the database, open a shell inside the application's container, create the database, then exit the container shell.
+1. Create the database by opening a shell inside the application's Docker container.
     ```
     ./docker/shell
     bundle exec rake db:reset